Yuvalmaster/ECG-Rwave-Detection/README.md

 ## Repository Structure
 The repository is structured in a way that facilitates easy navigation and utilization of the project resources.
 Here's an overview of the main components:

 Functions: The Functions folder contains MATLAB functions and scripts that are essential for signal processing, R wave detection, and related analyses.
-These functions are organized systematically to promote modularity and reusability.

 Data: The Data folder contains the ECG signals used in the project.